-Vermont is our brand here at the October Country Inn, we do our best to provide our guests with as much local knowledge about whatever might interest them.
+Vermont is our brand here at the October Country Inn (check us out), we do our best to provide our guests with as much local knowledge about whatever might interest them.
 For sure, especially during the fall, taking a drive along Route 100, also known as Vermont’s Main Street, is sure to please.
 Following the eastern edge of the Green Mountains for 146 miles, Route 100, now designated as a Vermont Scenic Byway, is recognized as one of the most scenic drives in New England.
 Along the route you’ll find great food, farm stands, brewpubs, cheese makers, opportunities to explore history and culture, museums, and country stores.
 There are wonderful opportunities to visit galleries and shops featuring handmade furniture, ceramic wares, antiques and contemporary art.
 You’ll find treasures similar to what you’d expect at an urban gallery.
 There’s also the oldest craft school in America, live theater venues, and classical music.
 There’s also easy access to Vermont’s end-to-end hiking and backcountry skiing trails.
 The Green Mountain Forest contains an exceptional network of cycling routes, State Parks, snowmobile trails, camping sites and lakes.

 In Vermont, one thing is beautifully certain: The seasons will change.
 And with that change, so changes the landscape, the activity, and the way of life.
 With every season comes different opportunities to explore, and recreate.
 Vermont is a state that is truly never out of season.
 Spring is all about enjoying the soft snow conditions on the mountain and visiting a sugar house for some pure Vermont maple syrup.
 Summer is the season to soak in the warmer weather; fishing, biking, hiking, and camping are just a few popular activities to enjoy during the summer.
 Fall is incredible.
 Vermont has the world’s best foliage colors.
 Combine the stunning scenery with comfortable weather, hearty food and great company, it’s guaranteed to be a trip to remember.
 Of course, Winter brings colder weather and snow—which either invites you to play outside or drives you indoors to sit around the fire with friends.
 With it’s award winning ski resorts and spas, Vermont celebrates more than just the holidays during the winter months.